Vicarius

-Vicarius is a Latin word, meaning substitute or deputy.
-It is the root of the English word "vicar".
+Within the administrative structure of the Roman Empire, an imperial vicar (from Latin: vicarius, meaning deputy) or exarch (from Ancient Greek: ἔξαρχος / exarchos) was a high ranking state official who served as a regional governor, and the office also continued to exist in the early Byzantine Empire.
+Since the time of emperor Diocletian (284-305), imperial vicars were appointed as civilian governors of newly established imperial dioceses, each of them encompassing several provinces.
+In the eastern parts of Roman Empire, dominated by the Greek language and common use of Greek terminology, imperial vicars were called exarchs.

+In English terminology, forms vicarius or vicar are used for these officials.

 History

 Originally, in ancient Rome, this office was equivalent to the later English "vice-" (as in "deputy"), used as part of the title of various officials.
 Each vicarius was assigned to a specific superior official, after whom his full title was generally completed by a genitive (e.g. vicarius praetoris).
 At a low level of society, the slave of a slave, possibly hired out to raise money to buy manumission, was a servus vicarius.

 Later, in the 290s, Emperor Diocletian carried out a series of administrative reforms, ushering in the period of the Dominate.
 These reforms also saw the number of Roman provinces increased, and the creation of a new administrative level, the diocese.
 The dioceses, initially twelve, grouped several provinces, each with its own governor.
 The dioceses were headed by a vicarius, or, more properly, by a vices agens praefecti praetorio ("deputy of the praetorian prefect").
 An exception was the Diocese of the East, which was headed by a comes ("count").
 In 370 or 381, Egypt and Cyrenaica were detached from the Diocese of the East and made a diocese under an official called the Augustal Prefect.

-In the eastern parts of the Empire, dominated by the Greek language and common use of Greek terminology, a vicarius was called an exarch.

 According to the Notitia dignitatum (an early 5th century imperial chancery document), the vicarius had the rank of vir spectabilis; the staff of a vicarius, his officium, was rather similar to a gubernatorial officium.
 For example, in the diocese of Hispania, the staff of the vicarius included: